Horn of Africa

 Approximately 330,000 individuals of Ethiopian ancestry living in the United States, including native-born Ethiopians.
 Difficult to determine the number of Amharic speakers versus other Ethiopian languages, such as Oromo and Tigrinya.
 The largest community of Ethiopian-Americans is found in the Washington, DC Metro Region.
 Other large communities are located in New York and Minneapolis, Minnesota.

 At Latitude Prime, we offer Amharic translation, Amharic interpretation, and Amharic localization services in numerous specialized subject areas and multiple dialects.
-Whether you need to translate clinical trial information into Amharic, need an Amharic interpreter for a business meeting in Addis Ababa, or want to localize your website into Amharic to market your products or services in Ethiopia or for the Ethiopian diaspora in the United States, Latitude Prime has the customized language solution to meet all of your Hmong language needs.
+Whether you need to translate clinical trial information into Amharic, need an Amharic interpreter for a business meeting in Addis Ababa, or want to localize your website into Amharic to market your products or services in Ethiopia or for the Ethiopian diaspora in the United States, Latitude Prime has the customized language solution to meet all of your Amharic language needs.